rkruze/deployment-automation/kubernetes/eks/README.md

    kubernetes   ClusterIP   10.100.0.1   <none>        443/TCP   3h20m

    $ kubectl cluster-info
-   Kubernetes master is running at https://5C4D7609E7F8AFF641ECF35227AF3160.gr7.us-west-2.eks.amazonaws.com CoreDNS is running at https://5C4D7609E7F8AFF641ECF35227AF3160.gr7.us-west-2.eks.amazonaws.com/api/v1/namespaces/kube-system/services/kube-dns:dns/proxy
+   Kubernetes master is running at https://5C4D7609E7F8AFF641ECF35227AF3160.gr7.us-east-2.eks.amazonaws.com CoreDNS is running at https://5C4D7609E7F8AFF641ECF35227AF3160.gr7.us-east-2.eks.amazonaws.com/api/v1/namespaces/kube-system/services/kube-dns:dns/proxy
    ```

-3. Check if the Redpanda Helm Chart is already installed on the EKS cluster by [viewing it in the AWS Management Console](https://us-west-2.console.aws.amazon.com/eks/home?region=us-west-2#/clusters/redpanda-dev1).
+3. In the AWS Management Console go to Workloads for the cluster to see if the Redpanda Helm Chart is already installed.
 If not, you can install it.
 In your terminal, go to the `deployment-automation/kubernetes` folder and run:

    `$ helm install --namespace redpanda --create-namespace redpanda ./redpanda`